IPOs slow globally in Q3 after frantic start to 2021 | ExBulletin

 IPOs slow globally in Q3 after frantic start to 2021

-(Reuters) – Initial public offerings (IPOs) generally slowed in the third quarter of 2021 from their previous breakneck pace, but listings in the first nine months of the year were still the highest since the bubble Internet from 2000, according to Réfinitive data.
+September 30 (Reuters) – Initial public offerings (IPOs) generally slowed in the third quarter of 2021 from their previous breakneck pace, but the number of listings in the first nine months of the year was still the highest since the dot-com bubble of 2000, according to data from Refinitiv.

 Third-quarter IPOs raised a total of around $ 94.6 billion, down 26.3% from the second quarter, as activity slowed due to a summer slowdown and the scrutiny of Chinese listings by the United States following Beijing’s crackdown on DiDi Global Inc just days after its New York IPO.